Strategy

 Showing Emotion During Night Checks

-The Sheriff points at a Mafia member.
+The Seer points at a Werewolf.
 You nod, and the corner of your mouth twitches.
-Or the Mafia picks the Sheriff as their target, and you wince.
+Or the Werewolves pick the Seer as their target, and you wince.
 Players who are "sleeping" can hear changes in your voice and breathing.

 Fix: Practice the same neutral delivery for every result.
 Nod and shake your head with identical energy.
 Keep your breathing steady.
 If this is hard for you, consider using an app that handles the communication — you tap the result on screen instead of using body language.